Hannah Brandt: NWHL

 In the 2015 NWHL Draft, she was selected second overall, drafted by the Connecticut Whale.
 On April 27, 2016, her rights were traded to the New York Riveters.

-On June 20, 2018, Brandt signed as a free agent with the Minnesota Whitecaps, who shall compete in the 2018–19 NWHL season.
+On June 20, 2018, Brandt signed as a free agent with the Minnesota Whitecaps prior to them debuting in the NWHL for the 2018–19 NWHL season.
+She would spend one season in the NWHL before moving to the PWHPA.

+PWHL

+Brandt was drafted in the fifth round of the 2023 PWHL Draft by PWHL Boston.
+During the 2023–24 season she recorded five goals and five assists in 24 games and one goal and one assist in eight playoff games during the Walter Cup.
+On June 20, 2024, she signed a two-year contract extension with Boston.

 Other

-Brandt scored the first goal for Team Americas in a 3-1 win at the 2019 Aurora Games.
+Brandt scored the first goal for Team Americas in a 3–1 win at the 2019 Aurora Games.

 Personal life

-Brandt is the only biological child of her parents, Greg and Robin, respectively of German and mixed Danish-Swedish descent.
-She has an adopted sister, Marissa Brandt.
-Her parents struggled with infertility for the first 12 years of their marriage and decided to adopt a child.
+Brandt has one sister, Marissa Brandt.
+Their parents, Greg and Robin, struggled with infertility for the first 12 years of their marriage and decided to adopt a child.
 They chose to adopt from South Korea partly because Greg's sister had adopted two boys from that country and adopted an infant girl, naming her Marissa.
 About two weeks before Marissa was set to arrive in the U.S., the couple found out that Robin was pregnant; she gave birth to Hannah about six months after Marissa joined the family.

 The sisters were originally involved in figure skating as small children, but Hannah switched to hockey at age 5, with Marissa following suit a few years later.
 They then played on the same teams until Marissa graduated from Hill-Murray School a year before Hannah; Marissa went to NCAA Division III school Gustavus Adolphus College while Hannah went to Minnesota.
 Both won gold medals at the 2017 IIHF Women's World Championships—Hannah for Team USA in the top division, and Marissa for South Korea in Division II (the third level) under her birth name of Park Yoon-jung.
 The sisters played in the 2018 Winter Olympics.